v-adhithyan/365DaysOfCode/README.md

   Modified india elections <https://github.com/v-adhithyan/india-elections> to use mysql in production.
 Will continue to use sqlite for testing and development.

 ## day  35 (Feb 04, 2019)
   Added a memcache wrapper to store today's tweet stats in cache.
 Tried to setup in pythonanywhere, due to user restrictions was unable to install memcache in pythonanywhere.

+## day 36 (Feb 05, 2019)
+  Setup memcachier in production for india elections project.